eduardodias/GI_Minor_2020/README.md

 -   Introduction to Python
 -   Introduction to API access using the requests module
 -   Accessing air quality data and include in your GIS
--   Accessing  (live) information about traffic and analyse the impact of traffic on air quality
+-   Downloading information about traffic preprocess data for an analysis on the impact of traffic on air quality

 ## Methodology and programme